Notim/dotnet-outputs/README.md

 # Outputs

-this is a Basic wrapper for use case Outputs, commom used with Mediatr Output
+This is a Basic wrapper for use case Outputs, commom used with Mediatr Output

 get in [nuget](https://www.nuget.org/packages/Notim.Outputs/)